kamaslau/trial-caddy/README.md

 To enable Caddy to successfully acquire CA:

 - Demo/Testing: Make port 80 and 443 available and disable CloudFlare DNS Delegate until CA(s) are issued successfully.
 - Production: Config [CloudFlare API Token](https://dash.cloudflare.com/profile/api-tokens) for 'All zones - DNS:Edit' in Caddyfile global rules, or per-server basis with 'example.com - DNS:Edit' previledge.
+Follow the instructions on [Docker Hub](https://hub.docker.com/_/caddy) to learn how build an image includes CloudFlare module.

 Clone and enter this repository: